 When uncertainty is high and our sense of personal control is low, our sense of hope can reduce and we can start to feel helpless.
 Hope is linked to 2 key elements – 1) the extent to which we have valuable goals, and 2) the extent we can imagine ways to achieve them (Ref: Snyder CR, Harris C, Anderson JR, Holleran SA, Irving LM, Sigmon ST, et al. The will and the ways: development and validation of an individual-differences measure of hope.
 J Pers Soc Psychol.
 1991;60:570–85.
 [PubMed]).

-Hope is correlated with goal achievement, reduced levels of depression, engagement in organisations and improved well-being.
+Hope is correlated with, reduced levels of depression, engagement in organisations and improved well-being.
 Its opposite, hopelessness, is associated with stress, anxiety, depression and loss of self-esteem, meaning that it is not something to be taken lightly.

 When I coach leaders and see high levels of dependency and hopelessness in their profile I always ask three things: